 If you want to submit existing or new boards, we now have a dedicated submissions thread here.

-This thread will be focusing on the resurrection of the well known Total Hardware 1999 database and bringing it back in the 21st century.
+This project was known under the former names of Ultimate Retro and Ultimate Hardware 2019 up until the recent merger with the other board archival project made by Zago, and it will be focusing on the resurrection of the well known Total Hardware 1999 database and bringing it back in the 21st century.

 Unlike the many TH99 clones out there, this version adds some much needed features:

 - an advanced search engine: you can look up items on various categories,like chipset name, number of expansion slots, etc.)

 - user contributions: you can help expand the database with better photos, BIOS images, user manuals and even new motherboards!

 - scalable UI: the website will render across a large range of screens (smartphones, tablets, laptops, desktops,etc.)

 Total Hardware 1999 was made using a version of Micro House Technical Library (MTL), an encyclopedia CD offered with some magazines in the 90's.
 TH99 copied this information from MTL and converted it to html format.
 MTL was bought by Support Source in the late 90's and it was incorporated in their software.
 At the moment, there are five MTL versions known to exist (If there are newer versions and/or you know more about this software, please let us know; some info can be found here):